Zunyi: Culture

 Being known as the "home of culture" of Guizhou province, Zunyi, or the North-Guizhou area, is the education and economic centre of the province.

 Museums & tourism

 The Zunyi Conference Memorial Museum is located in Honghuagang District, and consists of several sites related to the historical Zunyi Conference.

 Institutions of higher learning

 Zunyi is home to the Zunyi Medical College (ZMC), which was formerly the Dalian Medical College founded in 1947.
 The college was moved from Dalian to Zunyi and renamed to the Zunyi Medical College with the approval of the State Council in 1969.
 Another college-level institution of in the city is the Zunyi Normal College (遵义师范学院).

 Food and liquor

 The rice liquor Maotai is produced in the town of Maotai, known as the "national liquor of China."
 Zunyi is home to much chili pepper cultivation, and red sorghum is also grown in Zunyi, a key ingredient for baijiu in China.

+Demographics

+According to the Seventh National Census in 2020, the city's Permanent Population (hukou) was 6,606,675.Compared with the 6,127,082 people in Sixth National Census, the total number of people increased by 479,593 in ten years, an increase of 7.83%, and the average annual growth rate was 0.76%.
+Among the permanent resident population, the male population is 3,341,799, accounting for 50.58%; The female population was 3,264,876 (49.42%).
+The Seventh National Census (100 females, male to female ratio) was 102.36, down 1.17 percentage points from 103.53 in 2010.